Some posts contain compensated links. Please read this disclaimer for more info.

 Winter In Albania

-In December, January, and February, it is icy in the mountains, and heavy rains can cause floods and mudslides.
+It is icy in the mountains in December, January, and February, and heavy rains can cause floods and mudslides.
 But if you’re looking for fresh snow to shred, now is the time: Specifically speaking, from late January to mid-March, the slopes are primed and ready.
 But as you will see, there is plenty to do in the winter months in Albania even if you have never skied in your life.

 November is not the best month for those who prefer the great outdoors because it gets unpleasantly wet, but you will be able to stay plenty busy, don’t fret.
-There is a great set of museums and art galleries that are surprisingly fun and educational.
+There is an excellent set of museums and art galleries that are surprisingly fun and educational.
 Now is the time to really learn about the country on a deeper level.

 The best place to immerse yourself in the city’s art scene is back in the capital city.
 Here, you will find the most fulfilling museums, such as the National History Museum, the National Art Gallery, and more.

-Albania’s recent history is beyond interesting, even if you only have the slightest intrigue in museums.
+Albania’s recent history is beyond fascinating, even if you only have the slightest intrigue in museums.
 Check out BunkArt, which is nothing like ordinary museums you have been to in the past.

 Albanians love the end of the year holiday season, and they have their own traditions, which would make for a fine spot to spend the holidays this year.

-And if you are going to be in Albania for the holidays, you may as well stay in Tirana — or more specifically, near Skanderbeg Square, which is beautifully decorated with holiday lights and, if you are lucky, a light coat of fresh snow.
-The big Christmas tree, which isn’t unique to Tirana but is every bit as beautiful, is the centerpiece to an already beautiful center, and the winter has fairytale-like effects on the city.
+And suppose you are going to be in Albania for the holidays.
+In that case, you may as well stay in Tirana — or more specifically, near Skanderbeg Square, which is beautifully decorated with holiday lights and, if you are lucky, a light coat of fresh snow.
+The giant Christmas tree, which isn’t unique to Tirana but is every bit as beautiful, is the centerpiece to an already beautiful center, and the winter has fairytale-like effects on the city.